oomek/attractplus/Readme.md

 Attract-Mode is licensed under the terms of the GNU General Public License, version 3 or later.

-Please visit <http://attractmode.org> for more information.
+Visit <http://attractmode.org> for more information.

 See [Compile.md](./Compile.md) if you intend to compile Attract-Mode from source.